reggiestain/Jumo/README.md

 2. Apache

 ## Installing
-Clone the repo into the www diirectory of Apache
+Clone the repo into the www directory of Apache server and run the project folder